Easy 3D cakes that anyone can do! Step-by-step instructions and pictures to show each and every step.

 There are also many shaped pans that you can purchase if your sculpting skills aren't the greatest.
 These are perfect for beginners and are generally easier to use.
 They come in all shapes and sizes and you can also use any kind of box mix or cake recipe.

 It's really not as hard as it looks!
-Using any kind of simple box mix and a few carving tools you'll be set.
+Using any kind of simple box mix and a few carving tools you'll be set and well on your way to making a 3D cake.

 Most of the work comes with layering and carving.
 Think of the shape you want and come up with a design.
 It's even better if you can draw this out on a piece of paper to look at as a reference from time to time.